danprince/danthedev.com/posts/2023-01-08-norman-the-necromancer.md

 Each object has an internal update speed to create variance between the different types of enemies, and in turn, each behaviour has a `turns` timer.
 When the parent object updates, `timer` goes up, and when `timer > turns` we call the `onUpdate` method.
 The other events are more intuitive.

+This is where things start to look a little bit more like [composition (rather than inheritance)](https://en.wikipedia.org/wiki/Composition_over_inheritance) but this isn't a novel pattern.
+Many game engines have stabilised on similar architectures where you add scripts, or handlers, or logic nodes to objects instead of extending them.
+I just don't feel like I see it in JavaScript very often, so it's worth mentioning here.

-Here's the implementation for the invulnerable behaviour, which prevents certain enemies from taking damage in some scenarios.
+As a simple example, here's the implementation for the invulnerable behaviour, which prevents certain enemies from taking damage in some scenarios.

 ```ts
 export class Invulnerable extends Behaviour {